 This behavior is most often displayed by a kitten or cat who was taken or weaned from his mother too early.
 Keep in mind that just like humans, cats are individuals too, and some may need more time with their mothers for emotional reasons, than others.
 This behavior often is one that the cat will outgrow as it gets older; however, some cats never seem to outgrow this special babyish behavior.
-The way to avoid your cat “nursing” on an item of clothing or household item you don’t want him to suck and chew on, is to put something on the item that is distasteful to your cat, such as paprika, hair spray, or citrus-smelling agents.
+The way to avoid your cat “nursing” on an item of clothing or household item you don’t want him to suck and chew on, is to put something on the item that is distasteful to your cat, such as citrus-smelling agents designed for this purpose.
 This also works well with cats who like to chew on electric cords.
 Be aware though that chewing electric cords is often thought to be directly related to your cat’s anxiety due to being separated from you.

 Collecting small round objects & string & storing them in a safe place